Carmelitu/Carmelitu/README.md

 ## JavaScript 🌐

 - I am currently learning JavaScript from a very comprehensive course on Udemy.
 Particularly [this](https://www.udemy.com/course/javascript-moderno-guia-definitiva-construye-10-proyectos/).
 In my repository you can see the things I have been doing with this language.
 At the moment it is the language that I am using the most.
+I used technologies such Async/Await, Fetch API, JSON Server and others.

 ## C 👨‍💻

 - C is the first language I knew.
 I'm still learning it in college and I really like it because of its complexity.
 In my repository you will find the project with which I finished the semester in the subject of Programming with two colleagues.
+We made an Amazon Prime Video prototype in C with Login and a movie list!
+It was very fun :)

 ## Git 🖇️